ChrisZhu2050/chriszhu2050.github.io/index.md

       IF we set:
       > Effective Batch Size=32

-      means after 32 batch then update the weight.
+      means after 32 batches then update the weight.
       So we need to set:
       > Gradient Accumulation Steps = 4